Alaa5252/International-Reserves-Equity-Composition/README.md

-\- `master.do` — master replication file that runs the complete analysis from data preparation through the final empirical results.
+\- `master.do` — master replication file that runs the complete analysis.

 \- `variable\_dictionary.xlsx` — crosswalk between variable descriptions, Stata variable names, and notation used in the paper.